theima/ein/README.md

 #### Maps

 Maps are functions used in view templates to transform model data to display in the view.
-It takes one or more arguments, the additional arguments are used from a template, so they cannot be of `object` type.
+It takes one or more arguments, the additional arguments are used from the view template, so they cannot be of `object` type.

 > **Note:** Avoid using maps if possible, most of the time the view model should already hold the correct data.